-On 5 May 2014 the World Health Organisation (WHO) declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations that may affect your travel to Nigeria.
+Poliovirus (Poliomyelitis) remains endemic in Nigeria with travellers at risk of infection.
+In May 2014 the World Health Organisation (WHO) declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations that may affect your travel to Nigeria.

 It is recommended that Australians travelling to Nigeria are up to date with routinely recommended vaccinations against polio, including a booster dose, as per the Australian Immunisation Handbook, prior to departure.

 Australian travellers planning to visit Nigeria, and staying for periods greater than four weeks, are encouraged to carry documented evidence of having received a dose of polio vaccine within 12 months prior to departure from Nigeria.
 If you do not have documented evidence of polio vaccination within this 12 month period, you may be encouraged to be vaccinated prior to departure from Nigeria.